-At a time when our country is the most divided since the Civil War, many people are searching for ways to unify their workplace, school, and community.
+At a time when our country is the most divided since the Civil War, many people are searching for ways to unify our county, team, office, school, and/or community.

 Diversity Beans were created for such a time as this.

-Born in 2000 to combat prejudice, Diversity Beans are an experience that forces people to question their judgments.
-Because their flavors may not match their colors, people are repeatedly surprised when they bite into a jelly bean expecting one thing and getting another.
+Born in 2000 to combat prejudice, Diversity Beans are an experience that forces people to question their basic judgments.
+Because their colors may not match their anticipated flavors, people are repeatedly surprised when they bite into a jelly bean expecting one thing and getting another.

-Used in trainings by companies like Apple, Amazon, and Disney, and schools like Harvard, NYU, and primary and secondary schools across the nation, Diversity Beans inspire conversations about bias, equity, inclusion, and beyond.
-You know...the type of dialogue needed to change the world.
+Used in trainings by companies like Apple, Amazon, and Disney, and schools like Harvard, NYU, and primary and secondary schools across the nation, Diversity Beans inspire conversations around biases, equity, and inclusion.
+You know, the type of dialogue needed to open hearts and change the world.

 How it all started

-I’ve tried to write this about page at least 100 times.
-Nothing has felt authentic because, well, it’s just so hard to be vulnerable.
+I’ve tried to write this "about page" hundreds of times over the years.
+It has never felt authentic because, well, it’s just so hard to be vulnerable.
+I don't want to feel judged.
 Then it dawned on me, everything about Diversity Beans is about being vulnerable.
 I mean really, it’s hard putting a diverse group of people together to discuss such personal feelings and experiences, without being vulnerable.

 So, here it goes...